 Bags, purses, and pouches

 We are here to answer questions about research, collections, and proper handling of materials.
 You may ask us by visiting the reference desk in the reading room.

 - Under no circumstances may researchers remove collection material from the reading room.

-- Use one box/one folder at a time.
+- Use one box and one folder at a time.
 Order is important in archival collections.
 Please maintain it.

-- Pencils, limited sheets of loose paper, laptop computers, mobile devices on silent settings, and digital cameras are allowed in the reading room.
-Store your backpacks, bags, and other bulky items in lockers or designated area.
+- Pencils, a small number of sheets of loose paper, laptop computers, mobile devices on silent settings, and digital cameras are allowed in the reading room.
+Store your backpacks, bags, and other bulky items in the designated storage area.